Zumanity: The Human Zoo

-The lobby was created in European style, with an emphasis on curves.
-A long lighting fixture on the ceiling looked to be made of many strips of golden silk.
-One of the walls was lined with what looked to be a burgundy, padded headboard.
-Along the headboard, there were peepholes that originally were conceived to show clips of erotic, vintage films, but eventually showed promotional posters of the show.
-There was a large window filled with blue swirls, and a glowing, golden fixture in the wall that seemed to resemble a labia.
-Another window with a frame that looked like branches or vines showcased the "Amsterdam Room," which had one of the performers in it, dancing and teasing the guests in the lobby.
-You could talk to the performer through a phone built into the wall.
-The lamps were elegant and attached to the wall by arms that looked porous.
-There was a small nook with a couch you could lay on, usually with one of the performers.
-The grand staircase leading to the balconies also looked to be made of vines, or even nerves possibly symbolizing the sense of touch.
+The lobby was designed in European style, with an emphasis on curves.
+A long lighting fixture on the ceiling appeared to be made of strips of golden silk.
+One wall was lined with what appeared to be a burgundy, padded headboard, along which were peepholes that originally were conceived to show clips of erotic vintage films, but eventually showed promotional posters of the show.
+There was a large window filled with blue swirls, and a glowing, golden fixture in the wall that appeared to resemble labia.
+Another framed window appearing to feature branches or vines showcased the "Amsterdam Room," which had a performer in it, dancing and teasing the guests in the lobby to whom patrons could talk via a phone built into the wall.
+The lamps were elegant and attached to the wall by arms that appeared porous.
+There was a small nook with a couch you could lie on, usually with a performer.
+The grand staircase leading to the balconies also appeared to be made of vines, or even nerves, possibly symbolizing the sense of touch.

-The theatre had 3 bars, the Eroticafés: two on the ground floor and one upstairs.
-They served sushi and various drinks, the highlight being the Zumanitini.
-The Zumanitini was 1 oz.
+The theatre had 3 bars, or Eroticafés -- two on the ground floor, and one upstairs -- serving sushi and various drinks, the signature being the Zumanitini: 1 oz.
 Vodka Citron, 1/2 oz.
 Cherry Pucker, and a splash of Triple Sec, Sweet and Sour, and cranberry.
-Next to one of the bars was a small stage that looked like someone's bedroom.
-You would always find one of the cast members beckoning to the guests from the bed.
-The restrooms were unique in that you would hear whispering and teasing at each station.
-Different from the other shows, Zumanity had multiple performers roaming the lobby, always ready to playfully flirt and take photos.
+Next to one bar was a small stage made up to look like a bedroom, where there was always a cast member beckoning to the guests from the bed.
+The restrooms were unique in that you would hear whispering and teasing in each stall.
+Unlike other shows, Zumanity had multiple performers roaming the lobby, always ready to playfully flirt and take photos.

 Entering the theatre itself, you'd find yourself in a cabaret, smaller and more intimate than the other resident Cirque du Soleil Las Vegas shows.
-The stage looked to be a marble parquet, with elegant, red curtains and two spiral staircases on either side.
-Above the stage was a bridge that the band played from, which could move up and down.
-Many chandeliers hung around the stage.
-The walls were lined with very dimly lit lamps.
-The carpet featured naked women in a style that looked similar to a Renaissance or Baroque painting.
-Around the back sides of the stage were barstools, and around the front circle of the stage were loveseats - special options on top of the normal theatre seating.
+The stage appeared to be a marble parquet with elegant, red curtains and two spiral staircases on either side.
+Above the stage was a bridge from which the band played, that could move up and down.
+Many chandeliers hung around the stage, and the walls were lined with dimly lit lamps.
+The carpet featured naked women in a style resembling a Renaissance or Baroque painting.
+Around the back sides of the stage were barstools, and around the front circle of the stage were loveseats -- special options on top of the normal theatre seating.

 When the curtains opened, a giant structure called "The Wave" was exposed.
-These were two massive, wavey screens that images could be projected on.
-The screens could be moved into different positions.
+These were two massive, wavey screens whereon images could be projected.
+The screens could be moved into various positions.

 The shop contained all sorts of novelties, from Zumanitini glasses to chocolate soap bars.
 Naturally, one could also find various adult-themed items.